hdurdle/RegExCatchAllAgent/README.md

 RegExCatchAllAgent
 ==================

-An Exchange 2007, 2010 and 2013 Transport Protocol agent that implements catch all for multiple addresses via regular expressions and also includes a recipient ban list.
+An Exchange 2007 and 2010 Transport Protocol agent that implements catch all for multiple addresses via regular expressions and also includes a recipient ban list.